MicrosoftDocs/well-architected/well-architected/sustainability/sustainability-networking.md

   - Consider that it may require tuning of parameters to maximize the benefit and minimize the carbon drawbacks.
 For example, setting a Time to Live (TTL).
   - Adding in-memory caching can help use idle compute resources, increasing the compute density of resources that are already allocated.

+### Select Azure regions based on where the customer resides

+The location of an application's consumers can be disparate, and it can be challenging to serve requests with good performance and energy efficiency if the distance is too great.

+**Recommendation:**

 - Select Azure regions based on where the consumer resides.
   - Deploy or [move Azure resources across regions](/azure/architecture/solution-ideas/articles/move-azure-resources-across-regions) to better serve the applications from where most consumers reside.

+### Use managed audio and video streaming services with built-in compression

+Applications making use of a media streaming service may have high requirements for bandwidth and compression, and can have a substantial carbon footprint if not designed carefully.

+**Recommendation:**

 - Use [managed audio and video streaming services](/azure/media-services/latest/encode-concept) that use built-in compression.
   - By making use of a managed service for audio and video, applications can leverage built-in optimizations like encoding, compressions, and more.

+### Enable network file compression

+Networks sending uncompressed data can have a higher requirement on bandwidth, the allocated resources, and the solution in general.
+Consider compressing data to optimize the workload and design for a more network efficient solution.

+**Recommendation:**

 - Enable network file compression.
   - Reduce the network payload by [improving CDN performance](/azure/cdn/cdn-improve-performance).